White Chocolate Christmas Fudge

 Sign up to receive an email in your inbox for each new recipe:

 *If you would rather heat fudge on the stove instead of the microwave; simply add chocolate chips, cookie mix, and sweetened condensed milk to a large saucepan.
 Melt over medium heat, stirring frequently until smooth.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutrition information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
+Please note that nutrition details may vary based on methods of preparation, origin, and freshness of ingredients used.

 Nutrition Information: Yield: 30 Serving Size: 1